 Linkages among farmer decision-making, beneficial bird species, and pest management in fruit-growing systems.
 We are investigating how to make fruit-production regions more hospitable to natural predators of crop pests.
 For example, by installing nest boxes for American kestrels, we can attract these small predatory birds to cherry orchards and blueberry fields.
-We are investigating whether kestrels can reduce activity and local population sizes of species like voles and European starlings that damage fruit crops.
-With Drs.
-Phil Howard, Stephanie Shwiff, Chris McClure, and Alexandra Bernasek, and graduate student Megan Shave, we are investigating economic, social, and conservation components of this complex system.
-Funding for this project comes from the National Science Foundation Dynamics of Coupled Natural and Human Systems Program and the North Central Sustainable Agriculture Research and Education Program.
+Kestrels deter fruit-eating birds and consume pest birds, mammals and insects.
+Collaborators on this project included Drs.
+Phil Howard, Stephanie Shwiff, Chris McClure, and Alexandra Bernasek, and graduate student Megan Shave, now a Conservation Agent and Planner for Brockton, Massachusetts.
+Funding for this project came from the National Science Foundation Dynamics of Coupled Natural and Human Systems Program and the North Central Sustainable Agriculture Research and Education Program.

-Birds perform ecological functions in tropical forest restoration efforts.
+Birds in tropical forest restoration efforts.
 Deforested areas of the tropics are often abandoned, leaving large areas of degraded land that provide few ecosystem functions.
 For example, degraded lands may have high levels of erosion, reduced nutrients for plant growth, and provide little habitat for native animal species.
 Restoring these areas can lead to productive ecosystems.
 In addition, restoration projects allow us to test fundamental questions about the structure and functioning of ecosystems.
 Some of our recent publications (Roels et al. 2019) showed that highly degraded tropical lands can show large increases in bird species richness and activity in just 4-5 years after initial planting of seedlings.